apachipa/isatest/README.md

 Environment Information:
 - VPC with 3 subnets (one subnet in each Zone) in Sydney Region.
 - 3 Amazon Linux Instances with Apache, PHP and MySQL ( RDS) installed and configured.
 - ELB with listener post and Target host group configured.
+- Autoscaling group to scale up to 3 instances (this is test environment and kept maximum as 3 with 3 deployed in 3 AZ sydney region)
 - Route 53 with A record (testcode.experimentbox.net) pointing to ELB.
 - S3 bucket which holds cloudformation template with IAM Role set on it.